KillAllTheHippies/Solidity-Signature-Decoder/README.md

 ## TODO
+- **Add functionality to create default solidity getter signatures for all public variables in the source code and add them to the list of functions for each contract under a different heading.**
 - Create check for function selector signature collisions
 - Add functionality to analyse single folders or files
 - Add option to disable recursiveness